Pronav1/Dictionary-App/README.md

-I have uploaded half project using dagger hilt and retrofit setup by tommorw this project will be completed
+I have uploaded half project using dagger hilt and retrofit setup.
+By 23/9 this project will be completed